 More interesting plugins

-More useful plugins and programs that didn’t make it on the list are Random Size, Font Finder, Map Generator, 7 Columns Calendar, PDF export, Sketch2AE, Sketch Select, Abstract, Crystal, Zeplin… In the sea of plugins, there are always some that can help you.
+More useful plugins and programs that didn’t make it on the list are Random Size, Font Finder, Map Generator, PDF export, Sketch2AE, Sketch Select, Abstract, Crystal, Zeplin… In the sea of plugins, there are always some that can help you.
 Use the time you’ve spared to solve problems and craft great experiences.
 Be lazy, let software push pixels for you.

 Kids, clean up yo’ files!

 I admit I don’t want to spend time cleaning design files, sorting artboards, and all other muscle tasks.
 But I like my files clean (and my bass down low).
 It doesn’t matter if you work alone or in a team, file hygiene is a well-regarded quality.
 Eventually, someone else might need to work on your file, or you’ll open it a year later and might end up feeling completely lost.

 P.S.
 If you find a useful plugin (e.g. Import from Illustrator to Sketch), please let me know in comments and write a few words how it helps optimize your workflow.